OWASP/API-Security/2023/en/src/0xa6-unrestricted-access-to-sensitive-business-flows.md

 ## Is the API Vulnerable?

-Automated threats have become more profitable, smarter and harder to protect from, and APIs are often used as an easy target for them.
-Traditional protections, such as rate limiting and captchas become less effective over time.
-For example, an attacker who operates bot-nets (for scalping) gets around rate limiting because they can easily access the API from thousands of location/IP addresses around the world, in a matter of seconds.

-Vulnerable APIs don't necessarily have implementation bugs.
-They simply expose a business flow - such as buying a ticket, or posting a comment - without considering how the functionality could harm the business if used excessively in an automated manner.

-Each industry might have its own specific risks when it comes to automated threats.
+When creating an API Endpoint, it is important to understand which business flow it exposes.
+Some business flows are more sensitive than others, in the sense that excessive access to them may harm the business.

+Common examples of sensitive business flows and risk of excessive access associated with them:

+* Purchasing a product flow - an attacker can buy all the stock of a high-demand item at once and resell for a higher price (scalping)
+* Creating a comment/post flow - an attacker can spam the system
+* Making a reservation - an attacker can reserve all the available time slots and prevent other users from using the system

+The risk of excessive access might change between industries and businesses.
+For example - creation of posts by a script might be considered as a risk of spam by one social network, but encouraged by another social network.

-An API endpoint is vulnerable if it exposes a business-sensitive functionality, and allows an attacker to harm the business by accessing it in an excessive automated manner.
+An API Endpoint is vulnerable if it exposes a sensitive business flow, without appropriately restricting the access to it.

-The [OWASP Automated Threats to Web Applications][1] covers different types of automated threats and their impact.

 ## Example Attack Scenarios

 ### Scenario #1

 A technology company announces they are going to release a new gaming console on Thanksgiving.
 The product has a very high demand and the stock is limited.
-An attacker, operator of a network of automated threats, writes code to automatically buy the new product and complete the transaction.
+An attacker writes code to automatically buy the new product and complete the transaction.

 On the release day, the attacker runs the code distributed across different IP addresses and locations.
 The API doesn't implement the appropriate protection and allows the attacker to buy the majority of the stock before other legitimate users.

 Later on, the attacker sells the product on another platform for a much higher price.

 ### Scenario #2

+An airline company offers online ticket purchasing with no cancellation fee.
+A user with malicious intentions books 90% of the seats of a desired flight.

+A few days before the flight the malicious user canceled all the tickets at once, which forced the airline to discount the ticket prices in order to fill the flight.

+At this point, the user buys herself a single ticket that is much cheaper than the original one.

+### Scenario #3

 A ride-sharing app provides a referral program - users can invite their friends and gain credit for each friend who has joined the app.
 This credit can be later used as cash to book rides.

 An attacker exploits this flow by writing a script to automate the registration process, with each new user adding credit to the attacker's wallet.